krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 **ldap_service_password_file**
-    This LDAP specific tag indicates the file containing the stashed passwords (created by "kdb5_ldap_util stashsrvpw") for the objects used by the Kerberos servers to bind to the LDAP server.
+    This LDAP specific tag indicates the file containing the stashed passwords (created by ``kdb5_ldap_util stashsrvpw``) for the objects used by the Kerberos servers to bind to the LDAP server.
     This file must be kept secure.

 .. _appdefaults: